ETERNA-earkiv/ETERNA/documentation/Metadata_Formats.md

 ### Enable the new metadata format

-After you added the previously described files to your configuration folder, you must enable the new format in the RODA main configuration file.
+After you added the previously described files to your configuration folder, you must enable the new format in the ETERNA main configuration file.

 Edit the `[RODA_HOME]/config/roda-wui.properties` file and add a new entry as the ones shown in the following example with the name of your recently added metadata format.
-This will make RODA aware of the new metadata format.
+This will make ETERNA aware of the new metadata format.

 ```
 ui.browser.metadata.descriptive.types = dc